ACE Studio 2.0 is currently in beta testing, and some features may not be fully launched.

 General Editing

-In the canvas, you can edit clips or part of clips within the range of a selection.
+In the Canvas, you can edit clips or part of clips within the range of a selection.
 Click on the title bar of a clip to create a selection that covers the whole range of this clip; Drag out a selection to cover a part of clips that you want to edit.
 Then you can perform various operations on the clip, such as copying, cloning, and deleting.

 Editing content